How many emails do you read per day? For some people, that answer is a dozen. For others, it could be a hundred or more.

 The pay for reading emails varies across sites.
 In general, you’ll earn between one and five cents per email.

-Because most sites have a minimum threshold that users must meet before cashing out (typically around $25), you’ll almost always need to participate in some of the sites’ other money-making activities, such as answering surveys, getting referrals, using a shopping portal, and/or watching videos.
+Because most sites have a minimum threshold that users must meet before cashing out (typically around $25), you’ll almost always need to participate in some of the sites’ other money-making activities, such as answering surveys, referring friends, using a shopping portal, and/or watching videos.

-Get Paid to Read Emails: The Best Legit Email Sites
+Get Paid to Read Emails: The Only Legit Paid Email Sites

-If you want to get paid to read emails, stick with these legitimate sites.
-They’re owned and operated by reputable companies and are known for providing a good experience to their users.
+If you want to get paid to read emails, stick with these two legitimate sites.
+They’re both owned and operated by a reputable market research company (Prodege) and are known for providing a good experience to their users.

 Best for: Smartphone users.
-InboxDollars has one of the most user-friendly mobile apps.
-It’s easy to manage your account and take advantage of special in-store offers while out shopping in a brick and mortar store rather than just shopping online.
+InboxDollars has a user-friendly mobile app that makes it easy to manage your account and take advantage of special in-store offers while out shopping in a brick and mortar store (rather than just shopping online).

 Other ways to earn: Users have the opportunity to earn by watching videos, playing games and singing up for both free and paid product trials (among others).

 Quick summary: Swagbucks is one of the best-known online rewards sites, offering members significant cash-back when shopping through the company’s online portal.
 Check out my Swagbucks review for more details.

 Other ways to earn: Swagbucks is one of the most comprehensive “get paid to” sites.
-Users can earn money by taking online surveys, doing online searches, watching videos, and playing games.
+Users can earn money by taking online surveys, doing online searches, watching videos, playing games and more.